As EMS and healthcare providers, we face certain risks unique to our profession. One of those is possible exposure to infectious diseases.

 You can only contract HEP D if you already are infected with HEP B. Hepatitis E is transmitted through fecally contaminated water or through uncooked or undercooked meat.
 Hepatitis G is usually seen in individuals with co-infections like HIV and is rare in the United States.

 Measles has seen a worldwide resurgence due to low vaccination rates, and there are outbreaks all over the world.
 There were close to 10 million cases of measles in 2018.
 Of those cases, 140,000 people perished.
 The best protection against this disease is vaccination.
-Those infected with measles virus do not begin to have symptoms until 7 to 14 days after contact with the virus.
+When identifying hazards in the workplace, it’s important to recognize that those infected with measles virus do not begin to have symptoms until 7 to 14 days after contact with the virus.
 These symptoms include high fever, cough, runny nose, watery eyes, malaise, diarrhea, headache, photosensitivity, sore throat, anorexia, fatigue, and swollen lymph nodes.
 The typical measles rash appears within 3 to 5 days after the eruption of symptoms.
 Small raised bumps may appear on top of the flat red sores when the rash is fulminant, and fevers could be as high as 104° F (40° C).
 Tiny white spots known as Koplik spots could appear inside the mouth within 2 to 3 days of symptom eruption.

 Pertussis, also known as whooping cough, caused by the Bordetella pertussis, has also reared its ugly head and begun infecting children who are unvaccinated.
 There are 3 stages to the disease; they are known as the catarrhal, paroxysmal, and convalescent stages.
 The initial stage, the catarrhal stage, has symptoms that are mild and often go unnoticed by the infected.
 The paroxysmal stage is when the classic “whooping” cough erupts during inspiration.
 This sound is what gives it the name whooping cough.
 In the convalescent stage, the coughing episodes are reduced, and the patient begins to improve.
 Pertussis is a highly contagious disease that can last for as long as 10 weeks.
 Due to the smaller diameter of a newborn’s airway, the symptoms are more severe in newborns and they are more susceptible than older infants and toddlers, especially so because these youngsters have not been vaccinated against the disease.
 Newborns are held close and it is easy to pass on the microorganism to them.
 Often newborns are infected by unsuspecting adults who have not reached the paroxysmal stage yet and have no idea that they are contagious with the bacteria.
 This disease can be prevented with the DTaP vaccination.